DashBox123/Portfolio/README.md

 ## About Me
 I'm Usama, a scientist, engineer, and an overall curious individual interested in all sorts of things!
 Throughout my career, I've had the opportunity to work on a diverse range of projects, from HTML websites to n-body simulations in Python.
 I like tinkering and creating things.
 And this portfolio, is a collection of all of my creations so far.

+## What You'll Find Here
+Lots of things really.
+This portfolio contains all of my creations.
+There's some 3D art in Blender, some software, games, and simulations I've written in various languages, and projects I've completed for university or other courses.
+You can even read my MSci dissertation if you want to!

 ## How to Navigate
-Feel free to explore my projects, which are organized into the following categories
+Feel free to explore my projects.
+Below is a table of contents, so to speak.

-- **3D Art** : [Brief description of projects in this category]
+- **3D Art** : Contains image renders of some of my 3D work in Blender
-- **[Category 2]** : [Brief description of projects in this category]
+- **C** : Contains projects that exclusively use C
-- **[Category 3]** : [Brief description of projects in this category]
+- **Python** : Contains projects that exclusively use Python

--
+- **University** : Contains all of my coursework/ projects etc. from university.
+Yes, even my final year dissertation.
+- **Web** : Contains all code related to web programming including Python flask, HTML, Javascript etc.

+Each of the above folders have their own READMEs detailing the projects within in further detail.
+But if you're short on time, you can have a look below for some project highlights!

+## Project Highlights

-Additionally, don't hesitate to reach out if you have any questions, feedback, or opportunities for collaboration.
-I'm always eager to connect with like-minded individuals who share my passion for [Your Field/Interest].
+Finally, don't hesitate to reach out if you have any questions, feedback, or opportunities for collaboration.
+I'm always eager to connect with like-minded individuals.

-Thank you for visiting, and I hope you enjoy browsing through my portfolio! ywindow of your choosing.
+Thank you for visiting, and I hope you enjoy browsing through my portfolio!